EmiltonGH/Predict-Stock-Price/README.md

 This project will invoilve the following steps:

 # Data Collection:
-I will use an API to collect stock market data.
+I use an API to collect stock market data.

 # Data Preprocessing:
 Cleaning and preparing the data.